 I can just give everything away or put it in someone else’s name without penalty: False

 Giving assets away or titling assets in another person’s name may actually be a bad idea.
 It could also have non-Medicaid related implications and dangers.

 The nursing home and Medicaid pay for everything: False.

 In Texas, Medicaid will allow an individual to keep $60 per month for their own personal use.
 Through proper planning, we can help clients ensure that they have adequate funds available to supplement their quality of life for the remainder of their life.

 When a Medicaid crisis arises, people are often unprepared.
 Stress levels are high because of the underlying situation causing the need for Medicaid.
 Significant assets are at risk.
 The process is new and unfamiliar for family.
 There is so much information, often conflicting and confusing, that it makes it all but impossible to make well-informed and understandable decisions.

-At Ross and Shoalmire, myself and our attorneys are here to help you navigate this process, whether through advanced planning or last minute crisis management planning.
+At Ross and Shoalmire, our attorneys are here to help you navigate this process, whether through advanced planning or last minute crisis management planning.
 If you find yourself overwhelmed by the quagmire of Medicaid rules and regulations, don’t stress over it.
 Schedule a free consultation to come visit with me so I can give you factual information and help walk you through the Medicaid qualification process in a knowledgeable and well-informed manner.